Are credit cards useful?

 There are also cards that offer 0% on both giving you the best of both worlds – for a certain period of time.
 Here’s what you should consider before shopping around for a credit card with zero interest rate on balance transfers and purchases.

-Check the Annual Percentage Rate (APR) carefully
+Why is checking the Annual Percentage Rate (APR) important?

 Given that you’re considering a credit card with two benefits, you should match this by double-checking the rate of APR.
 It’s important that you’re clear on how much you’ll be liable to pay on any outstanding balance once your zero rate of interest expires.